 All requests for leave of absence during term time must be made on a leave of absence form (Appendix A) obtained from the school office.
-Parents will be informed of the outcome of their request by letter (Appendix B)

 There are legal obligations on parents to secure education for their children of compulsory school age, whether at school or otherwise, and to send them to school regularly once they are on the school roll.
 It is your legal responsibility to ensure your child's fullest possible attendance during school hours.